 - Bitmap Format: Allows you to select an image format in which to save the exported bitmaps:

 - Jpeg (*.jpg): An image format with lossy compression optimized for the Web.
 Only use this format if export speed is more important than quality.

 - Targa (*.tga): An image format with basic lossless compression.

-- Photoshop (*.psd): The format used to store Adobe Photoshop projects.
-This format is uncompressed.
+Photoshop (*.psd): The format used for Adobe Photoshop projects.
+It is uncompressed.

 - Resolution: Sets the resolution to be a quarter size, half size, or full size of the current storyboard resolution.

 - Image Zoom Level: Sets the magnification of the image.
 Enter a value between 0 and 400.
 The default value is 85%.

 - Transparent Background: This option is only available when the Adobe Photoshop (.psd) file format is selected.
 By default, this option is enabled and will export .psd files with a transparent background instead of an opaque white background.

 Print Camera Frame: Prints the camera frame onto the exported images.
 If a panel has a camera movement, a camera frame will be printed for the position of the camera at the beginning of the panel as well as for the position of the camera at the end of the panel.